 Graz is the capital of Styria and comes second place in the list of largest cities in Austria.
 It comes after Vienna.
 Graz has a population count of 328,276 counted on the 1st of January 2019.
 Graz has the largest urban population with a population count of 633,168 urban people.
 Graz has the highest percentage of higher education.
 They have four colleges and four universities that will have more than 60,000 students in them.
 The historic center of Graz was considered as the most preserved city center in the whole of Central Europe.
+As you can see, Graz has many different things to offer and there are many things to do in Graz.

 For a lot of centuries, Graz has become the most important city for Slovenes and Croats.
 This city is important for them both politically and culturally.
 Graz is more important than other capitals like Ljubljana, Zagreb, Croatia, and Slovenia.
 Their city was this much popular that it will be included in the list of top heritages by UNESCO.